-To some degree, every business, including B2B companies, is all about creating trust with their clients.
+To some degree, every business, including B2B, is all about creating trust with the clients.
 Social media can help.
 You can incorporate social media to engage with clients, answer questions, talk about the experience they had with your company, and encourage engagement with your curated content.
 Everyone knows you are going to speak highly of your own company.
 However, if others do so in an organic way, people will pay attention and it’s how you build trust in your brand.

 B2C vs. B2B Social Media Marketing

 Some key differences exist in the way a B2B social campaign is oriented versus that of a B2C business.
 With B2C social media, the focus is on building brand identity and loyalty through consumer engagement and emotional postings.
 Building a community of followers and engaging those followers with active customer service and chances for brand interaction are the main avenues for potential conversions.
 Everything that is posted in a B2C campaign needs to be centered on the brand and the community of potential customers.